-We are a blank check company formed under the laws of the State of Delaware on February 12, 2021 for the purpose of effectuating a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more businesses (the "Business Combination").
-We intend to effectuate our Business Combination using cash from the proceeds of our Initial Public Offering of 17,250,000 units (the "Units," which included the full exercise by the underwriter of its over-allotment option in the amount of 2,250,000 Units, at \$10.00 per Unit), the sale of the Private Placement Warrants, our capital stock, debt, or a combination of cash, stock, and debt.
+We are a blank check company formed under the laws of the State of Delaware on February 12, 2021 for the purpose of effectuating a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more businesses.
+We intend to effectuate our business combination using cash from the proceeds of our Initial Public Offering of 17,250,000 Units (which included the full exercise by the underwriter of its over-allotment option in the amount of 2,250,000 Units, at \$10.00 per Unit), the sale of the Private Placement Warrants, our capital stock, debt, or a combination of cash, stock, and debt.

 We expect to continue to incur significant costs in the pursuit of our acquisition plans.
-We cannot assure you that our plans to complete a Business Combination will be successful.
+We cannot assure you that our plans to complete a business combination will be successful.